U.S. CANNABIS opportunities

 In June 2019, Lawmakers signed a Decriminalization Act into law, which, for example, makes a misdemeanor now a violation and automatically expunges old misdemeanor convictions, impacting nearly 160,000 people with low-level marijuana convictions in the state.

 As of November 2019, there are 110,369 certified medical marijuana patients and 2,583 registered practitioners recommending medical marijuana to patients in New York.
 There are recently announced regulations, to improve the state’s medical marijuana program which includes changes to the application.

 Estimated market size

-It will take about 18 months for adult-use sales to go into effect, but estimates put the state's total cannabis market at $4.6 billion in annual sales (this includes the state's illicit market).
+Estimates put the state's total cannabis market at $4.6 billion in annual sales (this includes the state's illicit market).
 The legal cannabis industry is expected to capture $1.2 billion in sales by 2023 and $4.2 billion by 2027. - Forbes

 how to start a marijuana business new york

 If you are just starting your marijuana business, the next best step is to visit the Green Rush Store to help educate your team and be ready to apply for a marijuana business license.
 If you are ready to apply for a Marijuana Business License in New York, please Contact us or call our offices to set an appointment to get started.
 You can also select another State Opportunity, or fill out our Contact Form to discuss potential strategies such as Investment or Partnership Opportunities.